ArnobTurja2002Ghosh/ArnobTurja2002Ghosh/README.md

 Favourite work by him: Meghnad Badh Kavya (Bengali: মেঘনাদবধ কাব্য; English: The Slaying of Meghnada)

-Favourite canto from the poem: Sixth canto (the canto where Meghnad literally gets slayed)

-"Among monarchs, your elder brother is to be praised, best of RākṢasas, a sea of glory in this world.
+> "Among monarchs, your elder brother is to be praised, best of RākṢasas, a sea of glory in this world.
 Ah, who owns such riches on the surface of this earth!"
-(Canto 6 "The Slaying".
-"The Slaying of Meghanada: A Ramayana from colonial Bengal".
+<p> (Canto 6 "The Slaying". <cite> The Slaying of Meghanada: A Ramayana from colonial Bengal </cite>.
 Michael Madhusudan Datta.
 Translated by Clinton B. Seely.
-Oxford University Press)
+Oxford University Press) </p>

 # How to pronounce my name